christianuhlcc/blog/content/en/posts/getting_the_most_from_1_on_1s.md

 [^3]: Because noone ever pays attention during all-hands meetings, if there is something everyone absolutely positively must know, like updates to the remote working policy, I bring that.

+[^4: Although the cringy title and being quite outdated, the Book "How to win friends and influence People" had this nugget of wisdom: Do you want other people to think you care about them?
+The only convincing way is to _actually_ care about them.